New Resource

 What Is Topaz Video Denoise?

 Topaz Video Denoise (also called "topaz denoise video") is the AI-driven noise-reduction workflow inside Topaz Video AI.
-It uses dedicated machine-learning models — Nyx for sensor noise / grain, Artemis for compression artifacts — to clean footage while preserving real texture and detail.
+It uses dedicated machine-learning models — Nyx for sensor noise / grain, Artemis and Proteus for compression artifacts — to clean footage while preserving real texture and detail.

 Unlike traditional spatial or temporal denoise filters that apply a global blur, the Topaz approach analyzes each frame to separate genuine image structure from noise patterns.
-That's why Nyx can lift heavy ISO grain off a night shot without turning skin into plastic.
+That's why the Nyx model can lift heavy ISO grain off a night shot without turning skin into plastic.

 Core capabilities of the Topaz video denoise workflow: